 You will hear first hand accounts from police officers and will give you the opportunity to ask any questions you may have.

-You must be able to attend one of the events in order to progress to the next stage of the application process, the assessment centre.
+You must be able to attend the event in order to progress to the next stage of the application process, the assessment centre.

-For the July 2022 recruitment, the mandatory familiarisation event dates will be held in person at either Police HQ, Waterwells or the Sabrina Centre, Berkeley on the following days:
+For the January 2023 recruitment, the mandatory familiarisation event will be held in person at the Sabrina Centre, Berkeley on: